 To address these identified needs, PRDOH will initially allocate up to \$200 million of the Program allocations for identified pilot projects that are considered key drivers for infrastructure resilience and economic development; creating and improving health care facilities that can address the needs of Puerto Ricans before, during and after disasters and revitalizing and creating housing and economic development opportunities in and around areas of the San Juan Bay.
 These projects will not only lead to improved health outcomes and revitalized neighborhoods that have a high concentration of low-to-moderate income persons, but they will result in economic growth and employment opportunities in some of Puerto Rico's Opportunity Zones.
+The PRDOH has selected the Puerto Rico Convention Center District Authority (PRCCDA) as the subrecipient to manage and oversee the pilot project.

 Hurricane María exposed massive vulnerabilities in the Island's health care infrastructure and resulted in the deaths of thousands of people as a direct and indirect outcome of the hurricane.
 The Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico plan states, "The hurricanes exacerbated these challenges by making health and social services harder to obtain and delaying or interrupting care, which contributed to deaths after the hurricanes.
 Damage to buildings and electrical, water, and communications infrastructure closed medical and social service facilities and affected health and social service agencies' ability to operate."
-182 The reconstruction of comprehensive health care facilities is a primary component of recovery.
+183 The reconstruction of comprehensive health care facilities is a primary component of recovery.
 Facilities like the Medical Center of Puerto Rico (Centro Médico) area represent an identified pilot project that may be implemented by PRDOH.
 The Comprehensive Cancer Center and specialized facilities continue to be in high demand for a population that is medically underserved.
-PRDOH may leverage private investment in comprehensive medical center complexes like the Medical Center of Puerto Rico, the Comprehensive Cancer Center and others by investing in public facilities needed to restore medical center campuses.
+PRDOH may leverage private investment in comprehensive medical center complexes like the Medical Center of Puerto Rico, the Comprehensive Cancer Center, and others by investing in public facilities needed to restore medical center campuses.
 These may be streets, drainage, lighting, water, and sewer improvements needed to set the stage for private investment, as well as resilience improvements to public and critical facilities themselves, such as those improvements needed to ensure continuity of operations for the provision of health care.